zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 ### Added Functions

-#### Renew Token (renewToken)
+#### Renews the Token (renewToken)

 ```
 - (int)renewToken:(NSString * _Nonnull)token;
 ```

-This method updates the Token.
+This method renews the token.

-The key expires after a certain period of time once the Token schema is enabled when:
+The token expires after a time period once the token schema is enabled when:

 -   The `rtcEngine:didOccurError:` callback reports the ERR_TOKEN_EXPIRED(109) error, or
--   The `rtcEngineRequestToken:` callback reports the ERR_TOKEN_EXPIRED(109) error, or
+-   The `rtcEngineRequestToken:` callback reports the ERR_TOKEN_EXPIRED(109) error.

-The application should retrieve a new key and then call this method to renew it.
-Failure to do so will result in the SDK disconnecting from the server.
+The app should retrieve a new token and then call this method to renew it.
+Failure to do so results in the SDK disconnecting from the server.

 <table>
 <colgroup>